ally-pilots/RasPi-SetUp/README.md

 - Mosquitto commands must be run on the Raspberry Pi terminal or via SSH.
 - If Grafana installation fails, verify repository setup.
-- Azure student subscriptions restrict deployment regions.
+- Azure student subscriptions restrict deployment regions (Swwitzerland and West Europe might work).
 - Python Azure SDK must be installed in a virtual environment.

 ---